thiagovilla/stock-price-monitor/README.md

 ## Creative Process

+Legend: ⤨ denotes a choice.

 ### Version `0.0.0`

 I first watched [this crash course](https://www.youtube.com/playlist?list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO) on YouTube and read [this guide](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django) on MDN to get a hang of Django.
-I needed to learn how to code in Python/Django what I already did in Node/Express: routes, models, views, controllers, authentication, authorization (permissions) etc. Additionally, I also wanted to know how to schedule jobs and send email for the price monitor and buy/sell alert services respectively.
+I needed to learn how to code in Python/Django what I already did in Node/Express: routes, models, views, controllers, access control etc. Additionally, I also wanted to know how to schedule jobs and send email for the price monitor and buy/sell alert services respectively.

-Next I considered whether to develop the app as a traditional server-side rendered (SSR) web app that serves HTML (built in Django) or a modern [JAM stack](jamstack.org) single-page application (SPA) coupled with a web service that serves *data* (built in Django REST Framework).
-While the latter is more [cloud-compatible](jamstack.org/why-jamstack), the former is (I believe) **faster to iterate** `⤨`.
+Next I considered whether to develop the app as a traditional server-side rendered (SSR) web app that serves HTML (built in Django) or a modern [JAM stack](https://jamstack.org) single-page application (SPA) coupled with a web service that serves *data* (built in Django REST Framework).
+While the latter [scales better](https://jamstack.org/why-jamstack), the former is **easier to iterate** ⤨.
 (I did add the SPA/DRF version to the roadmap, though.)
-Either way, I chose to follow the [twelve-factor](12factor.net/) methodology.
+Either way, I chose to follow the [twelve-factor](https://12factor.net) methodology.

-Legend: `⤨` marks a decision.

 #todo expand these topics: